hn/bsh-home-appliances/README.md

 ## Serial numbers

 B/S/H/ type plates consist of [a variety of different information](https://www.bosch-home.com/de/service/typenschildfinder).
-Of particular interest are the “E”, “FD” and “Z” numbers as well as the serial number, which contain different (redundant) information.
+Of particular interest are the "E", "FD" and "Z" numbers as well as the serial number, which contain various (redundant) information.

 "E", "FD" and "Z" are usually grouped in one block and look like this: `E-Nr.: WAY32541FG/37 FD: 9504 Z-Nr.
 200221`.
 Sometimes the letters and punctuation seem to be omitted, as here `E-Nr.: WAY32541FG/37 9504 200221`.
 Serial numbers contain just digits and look like this: `485040275653002210`.

-According to the example above, the numbers have the following meaning:
+With the above example, the numbers have the following meaning:

 ```
 E-Nr.
 WAY32541FG/37
        MMMMMMMMMM/RR  Model M=WAY32541FG with hardware revision R=37
        If you buy spare parts, you need to know the revision, as these may differ.
+       "E" stands for "Erzeugnis-Nummer" (produce number)

 FD-Nr.
 9504
        YYMM  Year = (YY + 20)%100, Month = MM, e.g. (95+20)%100=15, the device has been produced in April 2015